vscav/2048/README.md

 ### Deployment

-Deploy the game with

-    yarn deploy

-It will deploy the game to [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
+The game is automatically deployed on any push/merge on the `main` branch.
+The deployment is done on [GitHub Pages](https://pages.github.com/).
 The game will then be live [here](https://vscav.github.io/2048/).

 ## Resources